BenjaminLiu221/Wordle/README.md

 - Accepts userInputs up to six valid guesses
 - Validates userInputs through character exception handling
-- Tracks letters of Wordle only if userInput is a word in word list
+- Tracks progress of Wordle through color scheme of letters if userInput is a word in the word list
-- Dynamic Letter Board that removes incorrect letters
+- Letter Board updates dynamically through color scheme of letters

-## Tools
+## To Get Started

-- Object Oriented Programming
+- IDE that allows for multiple items to each project
+   - ie. Visual Studio 2022
-- Regular Expression
+- WordleList
+   - Create a text file that has only five letter words each line
+   - Update string **wordle_Library_File_Path** to "directory\*textfilename.txt*"
-- Recursive Logic
+- Enjoy!